consenlabs/tokenlon-contracts/doc/RFQ.md

 ## Fee

 A portion of the maker's asset in the order will be deducted as a protocol fee.
-This fee is transferred to the feeCollector during settlement.
+This fee is transferred to the `feeCollector` during settlement.

 The fee factor is composed of two parts:

 1. Protocol Fee
 2. Gas Fee

-If a relayer submits the trade on-chain, the gas fee will be adjusted according to the on-chain conditions at the time of the transaction.
+If a trade is submitted by a relayer, the relayer will adjust the gas fee according to the on-chain conditions at the time of the transaction.